 Real-World Insurance Scenarios for Landscapers

-These common scenarios illustrate why the right insurance matters for landscaping businesses.
+These scenarios illustrate why business insurance matters for landscaping businesses.

 Underground Cable Strike During Excavation

-While digging a trench for a new garden bed, a landscaper's mini excavator cuts through an underground power cable.
-The street loses power and the cable requires emergency repair.
+While trenching for a new garden bed, a mini excavator severs an underground power cable.
+The street loses electricity and the cable requires emergency repair by the utility provider.

-• Public liability covers the cost of repairing the damaged cable and any consequential losses
+• Public liability covers the cost of cable repair and any consequential losses claimed by the utility

-While pruning a large tree on a residential property, a branch falls the wrong way and damages the client's roof and gutter system.
+During the pruning of a large eucalyptus, a branch falls in an uncontrolled direction and punctures the client's colorbond roof and gutter system.

 • Public liability covers the roof and gutter repair costs

-• Without insurance, the landscaper would be personally liable for the full repair cost
+• Without cover the landscaper would be personally liable for the full repair bill

-• Your insurer handles the claim, including assessment and settlement with the homeowner
+• Your insurer handles the assessment and settlement process with the homeowner

-• Tools & equipment cover reimburses the replacement cost of stolen equipment
+• Tools & equipment cover reimburses replacement cost for the stolen items

 • Business interruption cover may compensate for lost income during the downtime

-A newly installed irrigation system develops a leak over a weekend, flooding the client's lawn, garden, and causing water damage to the ground floor of their home.
+A newly installed irrigation system develops a joint failure over a weekend, flooding the client's backyard and causing water damage to the ground floor of their house.

 • Public liability covers the property damage to the home and landscaping

-• Professional indemnity may also apply if the flooding resulted from a design or specification error
+• Professional indemnity may also respond if the flooding resulted from a design or specification error

-• Your insurer manages the claim process and any legal defence required
+• Your insurer manages the claim and coordinates any legal defence required

 Insurance Tips for Landscaping Businesses